 Destiny 2 is all about gaining Power and finding that sweet loot.
-Here are our tips for farming reputation, earning Luminous engrams, applying Legendary mods and more.
+Here are our tips for farming glimmer, earning reputation tokens, getting the best engrams, applying Legendary mods and more.

 Destiny 2 makes some subtle but important changes to a loot-based progression system honed over the three years of D1’s refinement.
-Let’s kick off our Destiny 2 guide with a quick rundown of how to level up fast, what the Power cap is, changes to systems and more.
+Let’s kick off our ultimate Destiny 2 guide.

 We’ve recently rewritten this page to try and clarify Destiny 2’s nebulous endgame levelling system, but we start off with some basics for beginners – so scroll down if you’re in endgame and just looking to escape The Plateau and hit 600.
 We’ve also got a section on how Legendary mods fit into endgame levelling right at the bottom of the page.